CERTIFICATES AND OCCUPATIONAL ENDORSEMENTS

 KPC/UAA offers two types of associate degrees, both of which require the completion of 60 credits or more:

 - The Associate of Arts (AA) degree combines broad studies in the general education areas of written communication, oral communication, humanities, mathematics, natural sciences, and social sciences, with elective coursework selected by the student.
 The degree provides broad exposure to systems of thought and inquiry, allows exploration of a variety of disciplines and learning experiences, and provides a solid foundation for further study at the baccalaureate level.
-The AA degree is administered by the UAA College of Arts and Sciences (CAS).
+Students with interests in a specific baccalaureate program should work with an advisor to determine their best course selections.

 - Associate of Applied Science (AAS) degrees provide applied or specialized studies that are used to satisfy a student’s specific educational needs.
 Many AAS programs prepare students for work in a particular field of employment, while some are designed to provide a foundation for a specific related baccalaureate degree.
 Students in AAS degree programs build knowledge and skills needed to carry out specific tasks while they develop abilities in the essential elements of communications, computation, and human relations.